DeepinderH/Pixel-Party-Java-Pong-Only/README.md

 # Pixel-Party-Java-Pong-Only
-I created the Pong portion for this game we created and named "Pixel Party".
-It merges together Pong, Pacman and Frogger.
-This project was created for my introductory Java class and other students are responsible for creating the Pacman and Frogger games.
+Created Pong, Pacman and Frogger and merged them all together into one game and named it "Pixel Party".

 Project Description: